navapbc/template-application-nextjs/app/README.md

    ```
 1. Navigate to [localhost:3000](http://localhost:3000) to view the application

+Alternatively, you can run the application in a Docker container:

+1. From the root directory run `docker-compose up -d --build`

 You can start editing pages in the `pages/` directory.
 Pages auto-update as you edit files.

 The `pages/api` directory is mapped to `/api/*`.
 Files in this directory are treated as [API routes](https://nextjs.org/docs/api-routes/introduction) instead of React pages.
 A starter [API route](https://nextjs.org/docs/api-routes/introduction) can be accessed on [http://localhost:3000/api/hello](http://localhost:3000/api/hello).

 [Learn more about Next.js](https://nextjs.org/docs).

+### Storybook

+From the `app/` directory:

+1. `npm run storybook`
+2. Navigate to [localhost:6006](http://localhost:6006) to view

+Alternatively, you can run Storybook in a Docker container:

+1. From the root directory run `docker-compose exec nextjs npm run storybook`

 ## Local Linter and Typechecker Setup